alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

   * Pre-3.1) Consider creating framework/api for crop traits
     * Would help when adding more traits/inheritance perks than originally thought of
     * One thing that comes to mind is a "Winter" perk/prefix by hybriding with winter forage
+      * Spring/summer/fall traits could also be obtained by hybriding with their respective crops/forage
     * Extra perks; think Tinkers' Construct
-      * Glowing: faintly glows in the dark while growing; crop brightly glows when ready to harvest
+      * Glowing/Radiant/Irradiant: faintly glows in the dark, and glows brightly when ready to harvest; on sunny days, increases growth rate of self/self & surrounding crops/self & surrounding crops, and drops solar essence on harvest
       * Palatable/Cultured/Elite: produces silver/gold/iridium quality artisan good instead of normal quality
       * Premier/Superior/Perfect: harvested crop is at minimum silver/gold/iridium quality
       * Tasty: harvested crop provides extra health/energy
-      * Unquenched: grows faster on rainy days
+      * Absorbant: grows faster on rainy days
-      * Sheer: can be harvested with scythe
+      * Fragile: can be harvested with scythe
       * June Drop: "harvests itself" when ready, leaving crop(s) on the floor (ensure this still counts for harvest quests)
       * Friendly: harvested crop has higher value when sold in-person rather than shipping, and provides extra friendship bonus when gifting
+      * Quenched/Hydrant: after being watered initially, self-sustainably waters itself/self & surrounding crops
     * Other special, unique behavior...
     * Discovered traits should be shown in the Hybrid Encyclopedia.
 Undiscovered should be grayed out.
   * 3) Create the first hybrid crop